sepehr-mortaheb/fMRI_preproc_SPM/README.md

 ## Useful info:

 - I used **CAT12** for the segmentation as it gives more precise results than the **SPM**.
 - Make sure that before running the pipeline, you have downloaded the [Artifact Detection Tools (ART)](https://www.nitrc.org/projects/artifact_detect/) and have added its directory to the Matlab paths.
+Also make sure that you have downloaded the [CAT12](https://neuro-jena.github.io/cat/) package and have put it in the **SPM toolbox** folder.
-- Make sure that your data is organized in the BIDS format:
+- The pipeline considers that your data is organized in the BIDS format as follows:
   ```
   Data_dir -->
               sub-XXX